-The Open Movement Jam consistently draws 30 to 40 contact and non-contact movement improvisers and dance-friendly musicians, meeting absolutely all Monday evenings at the Greenwich House Nursery in the center of Greenwich Village, NYC.
+The Open Movement Jam consistently draws many contact and non-contact movement improvisers and dance-friendly musicians, meeting Monday evenings at the Bill Young Studio, 100 Grand Street, Soho, NYC.
 We are open to all sorts of movers — including those who may be trained in or trying out various dance forms, contact improv, theater, martial arts, yoga and other styles — and welcome participants with all sorts of physical capabilities.
 We continue to mix many out-of-town visitors and other newcomers with semi-regulars and regular participants, meeting in this enormous, beautiful space.

 The jam and its predecessors have 40 years of continuous participation: